gia-world/gia-world/README.md

 # 👋 Hi, I’m Jihye Jun aka Gia
 - 👀 I’m interested in **UI dev./Frontend dev.**
 - 💻 I’m mostly using *sementic html, css, scss, jQuery* and so on.
-- 🌱 I'm acquiring the skills of ES6, React and Typescript.
+- 🌱 I'm acquiring proficiency in ES6, React and Typescript.
 - 📫 If you want to know more about me, click here 👉 https://www.notion.so/8fcdb32f7dd044909236f0eaf5b3a99d
 - 👇 Below are my works
     1. Tiffany&Co. https://gia-world.github.io/project3/ (Mar 2021)